Lynnagneta/course-1/README.md

 My first readme for pre-course
+This is another file of readme file